SUI-Components/sui/packages/sui-react-initial-props/README.md

 When `getInitialProps` throws an error on the server:

-- The error is caught and logged using the provided `logger` (if available)
+- The error is caught, logged using the provided `logger` (if available), and then **re-thrown**.
-- An object `{error: 'Error loading the page'}` with the error message is returned instead of propagating the error
-- This prevents the SSR process from crashing
+- This allows the server's global error handling middleware to catch the exception and manage the response accordingly (e.g., render a 500 page), preventing the SSR process from crashing silently.

 Example logger implementation: